 The aforementioned state run program ended in 2016, and was replaced by the Special Needs Housing Program (SNHP).
 The Contra Costa Board of Supervisors authorized this program to be locally administered by the County's Health, Housing and Homeless Division.
 In September 2016 the County received \$1.72 million in heretofore state level MHSA funds as the unspent balance from the previous CalHFA program.
 These funds have been added as unspent funds from previous years in the County's MHSA Fund.
-Health, Housing and Homeless Division will take the lead during the upcoming Three Year Plan to establish via Request for Proposals a competitive process to consider and award those proposals that best implement the purpose of the SNHP.
-This purpose is to provide permanent supportive housing assistance to the seriously mentally ill.
+Health, Housing and Homeless Division will take the lead during this three year period to establish via Request for Proposals a competitive process to consider and award those proposals that best implement the purpose of the SNHP.
+The purpose is to provide permanent supportive housing assistance to the seriously mentally ill.
 Housing assistance means capital funding to build or rehabilitate housing for persons who are seriously mentally ill and homeless or at risk of homelessness.
 Funds can also be utilized for capitalized operating subsidies, rental assistance, security deposits, utility deposits, or other move-in cost assistance.
+This \$1.72 million was budgeted for FY 2017-18, but will be expended over the course of the Three Year Plan period that ends June, 2020.